-FontShower for Swing FontShower for Swing
+FontShower for Swing

 This Applet will help you write Java code.
-It will show you what Swing fonts are available via Java on your machine, and what they look like in a variety of styles, sizes and colours.
+It will show you what Swing fonts are available via Java on your machine and what they look like in a variety of styles, sizes and colours.
 There is another version of this program called FontShower for AWT.
 It display colours both as decimal and hex numbers, so it is more useful if you are primarily choosing colours rather than fonts.
 Use the Unicode Applet if you want to view the entire Unicode character set.

 If you select the all fonts option, it will display the true heights of a 10 point font.
-Excusing themselves with artistic licence, font desingers make their type sometimes up to twice as tall as requested or as small as half as tall.
+Excusing themselves with artistic licence, font designers make their type sometimes up to twice as tall as requested or as small as half as tall.
 It makes some sense for fonts that also render Chinese to increase the size to ensure any Chinese rendered will still be legible.
 You might use these numbers to adjust the font sizes selected in css or Java to fully or partially compensate.
-Sorry, you need Java 1.5+ to run this Applet.
-If the font of interest supported all the characters, the display would look like this:

 all characters